-Employees with children or those who have a qualifying relative living with them and depending on their income may qualify for tax credits.
-Tell your employee that they need to earn less than $200,000 in total income (from all income sources) if single or less than $400,000 if married filing jointly in order to qualify for dependent-related credits.
+Part 3 is for employees with children or those with a qualifying relative living with them and depending on their income may qualify for tax credits.
+Tell your employee that they need to earn less than $200,000 in total income (from all income sources) if single or less than $400,000 if married filing jointly to qualify for dependent-related credits.

-Another way your employee can avoid a big tax bill is by requesting that you withhold an additional amount.
+Another way your employee can avoid a big tax bill is by requesting that you withhold an additional amount in Part 4.
 Advise them to consider this option if: